What Is a Blanket Mortgage?

 Brandi Marcene

-Essentially, a mortgage lender may give you conditional approval when you’ve met most of the borrowing criteria, like if the underwriter has already verified some of the more critical information, like your income and credit history.
+Essentially, a mortgage lender may give you conditional approval when you’ve met most of the borrowing criteria and the underwriter has already verified some of the more critical information, like your income and credit history.

 However, you’ll likely need to submit additional documentation before your mortgage is officially approved.
 The underwriter could ask for an updated bank account statement or a written explanation of a substantial cash withdrawal, for example.